JoeyStanley/jekyll-for-designers/resources.md

 * Here's a [BuzzFeed article](https://www.buzzfeed.com/stephaniemlee/brian-wansink-cornell-p-hacking?utm_term=.rkMwm8D0J#.ffAq3aVye) by Stephanie M. Lee about a researcher who made the news because of his unbelieveable amount of *p*-hacking and using "statistics" to lie about his data.

+* Have you learned about tests like *t*-tests, ANOVA, chi-squared tests?
+Did you know they're all just reguression under the hood?
+Check out this explanation by Jonas Kristoffer Lindeløv called [Common statistical tests are linear models](https://lindeloev.github.io/tests-as-linear/#1_the_simplicity_underlying_common_tests).
+It's mathy and based in R.

 ### Linear mixed-effects models

 * [Bodo Winter's](http://www.bodowinter.com/index.html) [mixed-effects modeling tutorials](http://www.bodowinter.com/tutorials.html) are the best resource I've found on using these in linguistics research.
 It's a two-part tutorial, so be sure to look through both of them.